Welcome to Reception

 Personal, Social and Emotional Development

-This half term also begins the daily teeth brushing scheme.
-It is important to stress that this is not intended to replace tooth brushing at home.
+We are continuing with the toothbrushing scheme.
+Our pupils love how clean their teeth feel in an afternoon.
+Remember - this is not intended to replace tooth brushing at home.
 Our aim is to help support and reinforce what you are already teaching your child.
 It is still important that your child’s tooth brushing is supervised by an adult at home, in the morning and last thing at night before bed.
 Brushing before bedtime is especially important, to prevent plaque and food particles remaining in contact with the teeth throughout the night.

 Physical Development